 Reminder letter - What is a reminder letter?

-A reminder letter – also called a payment reminder, or simply a reminder – is a document you send to a customer to prompt them to pay an overdue invoice.
+A reminder letter – also called a payment reminder, or simply a reminder – is a document sent to a customer to prompt them to pay an overdue invoice.

 Debitoor invoicing software helps you get paid faster.
-See when invoices are overdue and follow up late payments with reminder letters.
+See when invoices become overdue, and follow up late payments with reminder letters.
 Try Debitoor free for 7 days.

 If a customer is late paying an invoice, sending a reminder can help you get the money you are owed.
-Whilst there are legal steps which ensure you will get paid, a reminder can serve as a quicker, easier, and more friendly way to ask for payment.
+While there are legal steps that ensure you will get paid, a reminder can serve as a quicker, easier, and more friendly way to ask for payment.

 When should I send a reminder letter?

-You should send a reminder letter within a few days of the payment becoming overdue.
-A payment is overdue once it exceeds the due date outlined in the payment terms.
+You should send a payment reminder within a few days of the invoice becoming overdue.
+An invoice is considered overdue once if it is still outstanding past the due date outlined in the payment terms.

 In the UK, businesses can set their own payment terms.
 For example, you may ask for payment upfront or offer a discount for early payment.
 If you agree on specific terms, a customer is legally obliged to make payment within this timeframe.